 3 DAYS Without Water

-You can survive for three days without water, but that’s about it… maybe a day or few more if you’re lucky.
 You must stay hydrated.
 The second leading cause of lost persons death in the wilderness is dehydration.
+No water to drink.
+Not being prepared with enough water.

 3 WEEKS Without Food